 - Medication Assisted Treatment (MAT)

 - Dual Diagnosis Treatment

 - Cognitive Behavioral Therapy

 - Behavior Modification

 - Relapse Prevention

-Pure Recovery is specifically designed to support clients suffering from traumatic brain injury, as well as other types of injuries.
+Pure Recovery also specializes in recovery programs designed to support clients suffering from traumatic brain injury.

 Our goal is to help each person overcome the disease addiction and live a full, productive life in recovery by healing the brain, body and the spirit.